-I know that there are a lot of calculations mentioned, and they look scary.
+I know that many calculations are mentioned, and they look scary.
 So I will put another model for you to understand the process better.

 What’s a reasonable churn rate?

-Average user churn rates range from 2%-10%, according to multiple pieces of research.
+According to multiple pieces of research, average user churn rates range from 2%-10%.
 Thus the companies would want to have the churn rate around the lower end of this spectrum and consider this good.

 However, you must consider that your establishment’s churn rate will depend on many factors ranging from the type of service you provide for them to the target audience.
 Here are some examples of leading companies’ churn rates:

 Note that these are the leading companies in their respective sectors, and even these companies see fluctuations in their churn rates from time to time.
 Therefore, it is normal for an average service provides to see different churn rates and experience fluctuations.